PRijnbeek/CDM-Vocab-Course/chapter2.md

 - This is not the field we asked for!
 - This exacerbation of Asthma
 - Well done.
 We will learn how to extract the different types of Asthma later in the course
-- This is the answer to a questonnaire.
+- This is the answer to a question located in the measurement table.